 7. Let it Rain

 Do not immediately cancel because of inclement weather.
 Overcast skies or even a little sprinkle can provide interesting lighting conditions.
 Also, umbrellas or tucking the couple under the eaves can be fun ways to show intimacy.
-Take a look at these tips to keep your gear safe in dangerous conditions.

 8. Shoot for an Album